ByteScorpion/Shiny_Dashboard_Attendance_Data_Analysis/README.md

-# Shiny Dashboard for Attendance Data Analysis
+# Data Analysis : Shiny dashboard application for analyzing Attendance Data

 This repository contains a Shiny dashboard application (or webpage) for analyzing attendance data.
 The dashboard is built using the `shinydashboard` package in R and provides an interactive way to explore and analyze attendance records.